joemphilips/DotNetLightning/README.md

 ## DotNetLightning: The utility for working with the Bitcoin Lightning Network (LN) in C#, F#

-the main entry point is `DotNetLightning.Core`.
+The main entry point is `DotNetLightning.Core`.

 ## Installation

 The package is compiled and published with two variants

 * [`DotNetLightning`](https://www.nuget.org/packages/DotNetLightning/)
-  * This does not use native bindings for cryptographic operation.
+  * This does not use native bindings for cryptographic operations.
-  * This is the one you want to use if you run your code everywhere, but possibly slower then below.
+  * This is the one you want to use if you run your code everywhere, but possibly slower than below.
 * [`DotNetLightning.Core`](https://www.nuget.org/packages/DotNetLightning.Core/)
-  * This uses pre-compiled `libsodium` for cryptographic operation.
+  * This uses a pre-compiled `libsodium` for cryptographic operations.
-  * It only supports `windows`, `mac` and `linux` environment.
+  * It only supports `windows`, `mac` and `linux` environments.
-  * This is what you want if you need performance and above are the only environments you are planning to support.
+  * This is what you want if you need performance and the environments above are the only ones you are planning to support.

 run `dotnet add package` with the one you want.
 Currently it is in alpha, so you probably want to install a latest version by specifying it with `--version`.
 The version is prefixed with git commit hash and date.
-Please take a look on nuget page.
+Please take a look at the nuget page.

 ## Features